 What is the difference with a B-school or a D-school?
 A Business school focuses on management excellence.
 A Design school focuses on product design.
 A C-school, in contrast, focuses on innovation excellence and on business model design.
 It spends significant time on creative leadership development and promotes a highly entrepreneurial mindset.
 THNK is a C-school.
 Our executive program brings together a diverse group of leaders who learn by working on big societal challenges and also accelerate an innovation project of their own.

 C-schools also include elements of Architecture schools, Engineering schools and Technology institutes.
 One role model of innovation leadership is the architect Ben van Berkel, a THNK Advisory Board member and visiting faculty.
 He combines the aesthetic sensibility of making stunning landmark buildings with a deep understanding of the scientific approach, modeling people flows and usage data.
 Inspiration and understanding go hand in hand.

 THNK supports innovation leadership in strengthening the competencies needed to generate new ideas and turn them into a viable start-up or innovative company project.
-The Executive Leadership Program accelerates the development of innovative ideas and the creative process of making them happen in the world.
+The Creative Leadership Program accelerates the development of innovative ideas and the creative process of making them happen in the world.
 This is our way of responding to today’s needs by making use of today’s opportunities, and contribute to changing the world.